iimrudy/Erfes/readme.md

 ## How to use it?

-Download the repo, install the libraries with
+Download the repo cloning it, install the libraries with

 `go mod tidy`

 `go mod download`

 Compile the code with